cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 **Protip**: Some of the challenges have writeups listed at the bottom of the page you can use if you ever get stuck.

+## Paradigm CTF

+The [Paradigm CTF](https://ctf.paradigm.xyz/) is an Ethereum-focused security competition organized by the crypto asset investment firm Paradigm.
+When participating one needs to solve CTF-like challenges focused on EVM- and Smart Contract security.

+**Protip**: Paradigm usually shares solutions in the form of a GitHub repository once the competition is over.

 ## OpenZeppelin Blog

 Staying on top of the fast moving Smart Contract security landscape is as important as learning the basics through books, blog posts and tutorials.